cmccorkle21/getPaid/README.md

 Install these using pip or however your IDE handles libraries.

 ### Setup
-Run `quickstart.py` Sign in to your google account in the browser window, then return to the terminal.
+Follow instructions [https://developers.google.com/calendar/quickstart/python](here) to authenticate the Google Calendar API

 ## Usage
 Enter the pay rate as the third argument in the function call in line 50